TJCSec/website/writeups/tetctf-2022/magicbox/magicbox.md

 title: TetCTF 2022 - magicbox
 date: 2022-01-07
 slug: /writeups/tetctf-2022-magicbox
-excerpt: Simple VM reversing
+excerpt: Reversing a NOR machine
 author: Darin Mao
 ---

-magicbox was a simple VM reversing challenge from TetCTF 2022
+magicbox was a simple VM reversing challenge from TetCTF 2022.

 # Description
 > My machine is running very simple, can you understand it?